fabianmartins/alienattack.workshop/README.md

 We've been said that these applications is needing a face lifting.
 However, let's leave the cosmetics for another opportunity.

-These steps are going to be executed using the respository that you cloned to your local computer.
+**These steps are going to be executed using the respository that you cloned to your local computer.**

 1. Open a privacy/incognito page for your browser.
 This will guarantee that you will have the cookies cleared after use.
-2. Open this file that is on your application deployment: `./scoreboard/index.html`
+2. Open this file that is on your application deployment: `./scoreboard/index.html`.
 3. The page will show some fields for you to enter the username and password that you defined earlier.
-Do it
+Do it.
 4. If the application indicates `AccessDeniedException`, then we have an access problem.

 Proceed to the next fixActivity to keep on fixing the system.